 |Early Action Acceptance Rate||EA not offered|

 |Applicants Submitting SAT scores||17.31%|

-Let's take a look at each of these factors to get a clearer idea of what Brigham Young University Hawaii offers and if it sounds like a good choice for you.
+Let's take a closer look at these areas to get a better look at what Brigham Young University Hawaii offers and if the college seems like a good choice for you.

-Out of all the first-year, full-time undergrads who start at Brigham Young University Hawaii, around 62% come back their sophomore year.
-Brigham Young University Hawaii's six-year graduation rate for undergrads is 52%.
+Out of all the first-year, full-time undergrads who start at Brigham Young University Hawaii, around 62% are still enrolled the next year.
+52% of Brigham Young University Hawaii undergrads graduate within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-The average student debt for graduates in the class of 2021 was around $12,418 per student, not including those with no debt.
+In 2020, students graduated with an average of $12,418 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 Some aid is awarded on a first-come, first-served basis, so fill out the FAFSA asap.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so don't give your money (or info!) to any website that claim you do.